paul-avery-mcconico/dynamic-module-federation/README.md

 import ModFedRemoteLoader from 'dynamic-module-federation'

 <ModFedRemoteLoader
-  remoteUrl={/* use the remote url of the application.
+  remoteUrl={/* Use the remote url of the application.
 Ex: http://localhost:3001/remoteEntry.js */}
   scope={/* The name of the remote application */}
   module={ /* The module from the remote app that you want to use Ex: "./Button" */}
   loadingComponent={/* Optional.
 To show a loading screen while the remote module is getting loaded */}